opraveen/machine-learning/projects/capstone/capstone_proposal.md

 ### Problem Statement

 The objective is to predict the closing price of bitcoin and ethereum over a 7-day period using historic data of these cryptocurrencies.
+This is a regression problem, as the goal is to predict the closing price.

 Given the high volatility in these markets, it is hard to arrive at useful models just based on price data [2].
-In this light, I would also like to explore the possibility of including twitter sentiment over this period of time.
+In this light, I would also like to explore the possibility of including twitter/reddit sentiment over this period of time.

 ### Datasets and Inputs